kmcroft13/traverse-box-items/README.md

 ## Item Traversal ##
 Out of the box this script will simply traverse all files, folders, and web links (ie. bookmarks) for all users in a Box instance.
 It will start by getting all users in the Box instance and then it will impersonnate each user to get the items they own.
 It will log all items to an audit CSV file for review.

+## User Cache and Task Queue ##
+This script implements an object called `userCache` which contains a Box user object, Box API client, and user-specific task queue for every in scope user that the script will process.
+Each object entry's key is defined by the Box user ID for which it represents, and every function is designed to use the relevant user context (Box API client) and tasks queue based on a user ID passed to that function.

+The task queue ensures that Box is not overwhelmed by requests, which would trigger Box rate limiters, which can back up script execution and cause high memory utilization and eventually failures.
+Box rate limits are defined on a per-user basis and as such task queues are also defined on a per-user basis.
+Therefore, this script will perform the maximum number of tasks per user task queue per second as defined in `maxQueueTasksPerSecond` configuration option.

 ## User Defined Business Logic ##
 During traversal the script will call a function `performUserDefinedActions` for each item processed.
 The script user can specify custom business logic in this function which will be evaluated for every item.
 This is useful if, for example, you need to modify shared link access levels or apply retention policies to items.
-You can see a sample implementation in the example file.
+You can see a sample implementation in the "User Defined Logic Examples" folders.

+All custom Business Logic must be defined within the user-defined-logic.js file, where the `performUserDefinedActions` function is defined.
 The following data is available to you at function execution:

-    client [object]: A Box API client associated with the user who owns the item clientUserObj [object]: A Box user object for the user associated with the client itemObj [object]: A Box item (file, folder, or web_link) object which can be processed or evaluated for processing parentExecutionID [string]: The execution ID from the loop which triggered the function
+    ownerId [string]: User ID for the user who owns the item itemObj [object]: A Box item (file, folder, or web_link) object which can be processed or evaluated for processing parentExecutionID [string]: The execution ID from the loop which triggered the function